High Porosity Hair Explained: Why It Frizzes, Dries Fast + Needs Special Care

 5. Seal in moisture

-After applying your leave-in conditioner, seal the cuticle closed with an oil or serum.
+After applying your leave-in conditioner, seal the cuticle closed with an oil, serum or anti-frizz humidity-blocking spray.
 This not only locks in critical moisture, but also leaves the hair smoother, shinier and easier to manage.

-6. Swap your regular towel for a microfiber towel
+6. Swap your towel for a microfiber one

 This gentler surface is better for fragile, high porosity hair because it doesn’t further rough up the cuticle, resulting in more damage.